 The seventh ingredient is carrots.
 Carrots are rich in beta-carotene, minerals and dietary fiber.

-The seventh ingredient includes eggs… a desirable addition.
+The seventh ingredient is whole eggs.
 Eggs are easy to digest and have an exceptionally high biological value.

 From here, the list goes on to include a number of other items.